Another measles outbreak

 Measles is highly contagious and spread through coughing and sneezing.
 If a person seeks medical attention and is diagnosed with measles, the public health department gets involved.
 Health officials use news and social media to reach out to anyone who may have come into contact with the sick individual.

-We had this happen in Seattle just last week.
+We had this happen in Seattle just last summer.
 The infected individual was returning from a trip to Asia.

 Get vaccinated before traveling overseas